Rich-Harris/ramjet/README.md

 Successfully tested in IE9+, Chrome (desktop and Android), Firefox, Safari 6+ and mobile Safari - please raise an issue if your experience differs!

+## Developing and testing

+Once you've cloned this repo and installed all the development dependencies (`npm install`), you can start a development server by running `npm start` and navigating to [localhost:4567](http://localhost:4567).
+Any changes to the source code (in the `src` directory) will be immediately reflected, courtesy of [gobble](https://github.com/gobblejs/gobble).

+To build, do `npm run build`.

+Reliable automated tests of a library like ramjet are all but impossible.
+Instead `npm test` will start the development server and navigate you to [localhost:4567/test.html](http://localhost:4567/test.html), where you can visually check that the library behaves as expected.

 ## License

 MIT.